andreshyer/OfflinePaperWallet/README.md

 A simple application/python script to allow users to easily generate private keys and public addresses for common crypto-currencies.
 The support currencies are Bitcoin, Ethereum, and Litecoin.

-OfflinePaperWallet is not sponsored or owned by any developer of Bitcoin, Ethereum, or Litecoin.
+OfflinePaperWallet is not sponsored or owned by any developer of Bitcoin, Ethereum, Litecoin, or Monero.
 That means this is an unofficial application, and should be validated by experienced users.
 I will provide information on how this application works, and why it is I believe it safe to use.
 There are a few different offline tools that do serve a similar propose to what this provides.
 The difference is that here I will try and explain how the private keys and public addresses are